Ascensao/Instagram-Reels-Downloader/README.md

 # Instagram Reels Downloader

-This project allows you to download Instagram Reels videos using links provided in a text file (`links.txt`).
-The downloaded videos are saved with their shortcode as the filename.
+This project lets you download Instagram Reels videos in bulk.
+You only need to copy all your links to (`links.txt`) and run the main.py.
+The downloaded videos are saved locally in a folder called "downloads"

 ## Features